cyberphone/web2native-bridge/README.md

 For debugging purposes there is also a logging system writing data in <code>proxy/install/logs</code>.

-All local I/O is between the browser, proxy and the callable applications is performed through <code>stdin</code> and <code>stdout</code>.
+All local I/O between the browser, proxy and the callable applications is performed through <code>stdin</code> and <code>stdout</code>.

 ### Native Application Interface